xicopitz/homepage/Services.md

 Services may also have a service widget (or integration) attached to them, this works independently of the Docker integration.

+You can find information and configuration for each of the supported integrations on the [[Service Widgets|Service-Widgets]] page.

 Here is an example of a Radarr & Sonarr service, with their respective integrations.

 ```yaml